jessepav/lacygoill-wiki-backup/vim/terminal.md

 If  you have  to execute  a very  long command  (e.g. if  it includes  many file paths), write most of it inside a temporary file, and let the outer Vim read it.
-This allows you  to shorten the sequence;  you just have to include  the name of the temporary file.
+This lets  you shorten the sequence;  you just have  to include the name  of the temporary file.

     $ vim -Nu NONE -S <(cat <<'EOF' term